How to identify profitable cross-border opportunities that other banks miss

 Most European banks continue operating with measurement systems that systematically undercount cross-border opportunity.
 The institutions that recognize and address this blind spot first will establish market leadership positions while competitors remain unaware of what they're missing.

 The opportunity isn't small - it's simply invisible to traditional measurement methods.
-Banks that invest in revealing this hidden segment through better data access and streamlined processes will discover that the cross-border market is both larger and more profitable than their current metrics suggest.
+Banks that invest in revealing this hidden segment will discover that the cross-border market is both larger and more profitable than their current metrics suggest.